julianjohannesen/Udacity-SQL-Notes/Lesson-3-Aggregations.md

 ```

 4. Which month did Parch & Posey have the greatest sales in terms of the total number of orders?
 Are all months evenly represented by the dataset?

+I made the same mistake here that I did in quesiton 2.
 ```sql
 select date_trunc('month', o.occurred_at) as year, count(*) as orders_count
 from orders o